Music, Entertainment .. and all that jazz.

 One attraction, near Netherthong, which also brought in visitors from the surrounding areas was Wolfstone Gardens, sometimes called Wolfstones Pleasure Ground.
 It was shown in the earliest map of 1775 and maps up until 1955 when the word Gardens was dropped and it reverted to Wolfstones only.
 Originally Wolfstones and Wolfstones Heights comprised a small community situated between Upperthong and Netherthong.
 The gardens were established as a place of resort for Holme Valley people who would travel there by wagonette to enjoy picnics and open air dancing and to purchase produce such as grapes from the gardens.
 Apparently these gardens boasted of a vine, the roots of which were reputed to be the longest in the UK.
 I recently came across the following reference in the September 1865 edition of the Huddersfield Examiner & West Riding Reporter – ” the Celebrated Young Hampton vine at Wolfstones contains upwards of 1,400 bunches of fine grapes.”
 In the Parish Council minutes of March 12th.
 1887 it reported ” John Taylor was given permission to have painted, at his expense, on the Four Lanes End guide post under the directions to Upperthong the words ” and Wolfstone Gardens.”
 Several months later in July at Holmfirth Police Court, John Hobson, a farmer at Wolfstones, was summoned by J.Taylor, also of Wolfstones, for 2 offences – assault and damage to a sign-post to the value of 2/6.
 The complainant was the proprietor of the Pleasure Gardens and the defendant a small farmer adjacent to the Gardens.
 The case was dismissed.The market gardener in 1901 was Thomas Hardy and later on it was owned by Bamforths who ran it until moving to a chicken factory in Moor Gate.
 A person called Philip Andrews was the owner from the 1960s and the house was lived in until 2004 until it was reputedly sold for £1.4m.

 An even bigger attraction was Hope Bank Pleasure Gardens which covered 30 acres between New Mill Road and Woodhead Road at Honley.
 It was built by John William Mellor and opened in 1893 or 1895 according to different reports but they all agreed it closed in 1955.
 Its normal season was from Good Friday through to the end of the Honley Feast.
 It had two lakes, the boating lake covered 3 acres and was 3′ deep, the smaller lake was about 1 acre and was very shallow.
 In addition to tea rooms, a museum, a hall of distorting mirrors, flower beds, ornamental gardens, swing boats, slides, roller skating and the Nil Desperandum pleasure cruiser, it had some exciting activities which included the ” Aerial Flight ” and the Hotchkiss Bicycle railway which had first been tried in Great Yarmouth in 1895 before being transferred to Hope Bank.
 There was dancing in the evenings and many artistes, especially comedians, gave performances.
 Honley Civic Society produced a superb booklet full of photos and details of the Gardens.
+Below are four photographs of the various attractions.

 Prior to Saturday, December 11th..
 1886 , the date of the first edition of a dedicated local newspaper, the Holmfirth Express, the Huddersfield Chronicle reported on a variety of events in the village from 1860 to 1886.
 This report from January 1871 is interesting in the style and wording of the report.
 ‘A grand miscellaneous concert was held in the new school under the distinguished patronage of the elite of the district.
 The large room was well nigh filled with a highly respectable community.
 The vocalists included Miss Renshaw- contralto, Messrs.
 J.R.Mellor, Josiah Mellor and D. Coldwell – tenors.
 Ben Hirst and B.Eastwood – basses.
 Mr.W.Sandford was the pianist. ‘